mykebrowne/data-512-a2/README.md

 # data-512-a2

 #### Repo for DATA_512 Assignment 2
-This file describes the requirements and steps needed to produce a __[time series visualization](https://github.com/mykebrowne/data-512-a1/blob/master/wikipedia_traffic.png)__ of Engish Wikipedia traffic, split by mobile and desktop sites during January 2008 to September 2017, using Jupyter notebook and the Wikimedia Rest API.
+This file describes the requirements and steps needed to produce __[visualizations](https://github.com/mykebrowne/data-512-a2/blob/master/top10_proportion_plot.png)__ representing countries ranked in terms of:

+ - The number of English language Wikipedia politician articles per 1000 population
+ - The proportion of English language Wikipedia politician articles which are high quality, as predicted by the __[ORES](https://www.mediawiki.org/wiki/ORES)__ machine learning algorithm.

 #### Software requirements